novalabsxyz/helium-arduino/README.md

 ## Board Setup ##

-Ensure that the %Helium Element is powered on and connected.
+Ensure that the Helium Element is powered on and connected.
 The main LED on the Element should be green or blue to indicate it is powered on and connected to the network.

-Plug the Adapter into the Arduino board and the %Helium XBee Atom into the Adapter.
+Plug the Adapter into the Arduino board and the Helium XBee Atom into the Adapter.

-Depending on the Arduino board you will have to configure the D<SUB>in</SUB> and D<SUB>out</SUB> jumpers on the Adapter to get the Arduino to talk to the %Helium Atom using the right pins.
+Depending on the Arduino board you will have to configure the D<SUB>in</SUB> and D<SUB>out</SUB> jumpers on the Adapter to get the Arduino to talk to the Helium Atom using the right pins.

 The following boards D<SUB>in</SUB> and D<SUB>out</SUB> pins are known.
 Other setups will also work but we've confirmed the following